 There are a lot of myths out there about online payments and we’re here to set the record straight.
 Unfortunately many business owners are still scared of online payments, or think they aren’t necessary for their business.
 These business owners are in fact missing out on an opportunity to please and attract clients, reduce back office processes and save money.
 We’ve debunked 7 common myths so your business doesn’t have to miss out any longer.

 Almost a year ago we posted on how mobile apps can improve the workplace.
 Flexibility, communication, productivity, customer expectations, and job satisfaction made up the list of many benefits that apps can bring to a business environment.
 With these benefits in mind, apps can prove to give your business an edge on your competition.
 This post we wanted to explore in greater depth just how mobile apps can help your business stay ahead of the competition and help build your brand.
 Continue reading →

-There would have been a time, not that long ago, where if a company told a customer “do it yourself”, that company would no longer have that customer.
-But slowly overtime there has been a shift in the role of the customer and their involvement in the delivery of services.
+There would have been a time, not that long ago, where if a company told a client “do it yourself”, that company would no longer have that client.
+But slowly overtime there has been a shift in the role of the client and their involvement in the delivery of services.
 We saw it with the demise of the petrol pump attendant (although the UK have revived them for a short time), the introduction of ATMs, and more recently the supermarket checkout.
 Most predominantly customer self-service can be found on the internet.
-It appears customer self-service is a lot of work voluntarily taken on by the customer.
-So why do customers love self-service?
+It appears customer self-service is a lot of work voluntarily taken on by the client.
+So why do clients love self-service?